kapil2020/iitkgp_literature/README.md

 ^a jabref database for all literature management

-^look on https://github.com/kapil2020/iitkgp_literature/wiki for jabrefInstructions
+^look on https://github.com/kapil2020/iitkgp_literature/wiki for jabref Instructions

 ^use 'iitrkgp.bib' bib file for all other references